Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 To do that, we will build and deploy an ASA module at the edge.

-The telemetry data sent by Custom Vision models use a different format than in the above tutorial.
-So we will need to adjust the ASA query to account for that.
-Here is an example of an ASA query taking inputs from Custom Vision models and smoothing out results before raising an alert when a tag is consistently found after 1 full second: **ASA query code to be provided by ASA team**

 ## What you will do

 * Create an Azure Stream Analytics job to process data from the Vision AI DevKit camera